 The stretchy and most impressive feature of silly putty is the pleasure to play with.
-Although it is a lot of work to remove from the carpets, there are a couple of ways of getting it out completely.
-For instance, by freezing the putty stains, by using a detergent or by blotting the putty using a nail polish.
+Although it is a lot of work to remove this slime from the carpets, there are a couple of ways of getting it out completely.
+For instance, by freezing the slime stains, by using a detergent or by blotting the putty using a nail polish.
 This way, you can protect any carpet from any stubborn putty stains.

 It was originally manufactured to replace rubber in the United States throughout the Second World War.
 Back then, Silly Putty was referred to as nutty putty.
 It also contains (silicone polymers) as one of its major constituents.
 Apollo astronauts also used it to protect their equipment in space (zero gravity) and since then, generations of both children and adults have enjoyed playing with it.

 However, due to the good adhesive characteristics and its unusual flow properties, it is difficult to remove, but not impossible because, it rapidly loses its thrill.
 Luckily, it can be cleaned with a little effort without damaging the carpet.

 Below are 4 major ways of removing putty from any carpet.
 So, let's begin.

 Table of Contents

 1. Using alcohol